drajmund/drajmund/occupancy-detection-people-counting/README.md

 Occupancy detection and people counting are increasingly important capabilities for smart solutions.
 For this purpose, in our research we use a thermal sensor array placed on the ceiling of an office.
 To determine the number of people present, we use a threshold based hierarchical clustering method, which makes successful detection very reliable under normal conditions.

+You can find measurement dataset in csv format in the compressed file "Melexis_measurement_20220328.zip".

 Measurement in a meeting room: